jxrlee/codepath-facebook-navigation/README.md

 - After tapping log in button, show the loading indicator in the button.
 After a 2 second delay, check the password.
 	- If the password is 'password', transition to the next screen.
 	- If the password is anything else, display the password error alert.
+######News Feed
+- Immediately after launch, display the loading indicator.
+- After 2 seconds, show the feed, which is a long image in a scrollable view.

 #####WIP